sparkle-project/sparkle-project.github.io/documentation/upgrading/index.md

 If you're using `generate_appcast` tool, that's all you need.

 If you were using manual DSA signing with the `sign_update` script, the script has been moved to `bin/old_dsa_scripts`.
 The new `sign_update` tool is only for EdDSA keys.
-To transition to new keys, you will need to use both tools.
+To transition to new keys, you may need to use both tools.

+Please visit [Migrating to EdDSA from DSA](/documentation/eddsa-migration) for more information.

 ## Upgrading from Sparkle 1.15 and older